-Q: Can a “third country” submit an application?
+Q: Who can submit an application?

-Q: How to create a digital ID?
+Q: How can I create a digital ID?

 2. Click on the red arrow in field 7.4 on page 10 of the application form.

 a.
-Create a new digital ID.
+I would like to create a new digital ID.

 d.
 Enter your password.

 Participants and language